denten-books/plain-text/2-device.md

 the creation of new tropes, Shklovsky and his fellow travellers privileged the innovative "arrangement and the processing" of language material.
 The formalists did not want to reduce poetics to a type of figurative, symbolic thinking.
-They understood art in terms of device and technique rather than in terms of meaning or content, as it was for the symbolists.
+Instead, they understood art in terms of device and technique rather than in terms of meaning or content, as it was for the symbolists.
 For them, to write literature meant not merely to speak in figurative language, but to invent new linguistic forms capable of cutting across prosaic and habituated norms of speaking [@shklovksy_poetika_1919, 103].
-In this, Shklovsky held innovation at a premium, falling short however of defining its device.
+In this, Shklovsky held combinatorial innovation at a premium.
 The device seems to be simply any trope capable of disrupting habituated experience.
-Depending on their arrangement, conventional tropes like synecdoche, parallelism, and are capable of producing the effect of either poetic innovation or prosaic commonplace.
+Depending on their arrangement, conventional tropes like synecdoche, parallelism, and metaphor are capable of producing the effect of either poetic estrangement or prosaic commonplace.

-Thus even as formal analysis skirted the idea of a materialist poetics, the formalists stopped short of encountering the trope as a thing.
-For this reason, it is interesting to consider Nabokov's recursive meta-poetics as a logical conclusion of the formalist program.
+Even as formal analysis skirted the idea of a materialist poetics, the formalists stopped short of encountering the trope as a thing.
+For this reason, it is interesting to consider Nabokov's recursive meta-poetics as a logical apogee of the formalist program.
 Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world, pointing to the book as an object.
 The nesting doll structure of literary instrumentation ends at the book.
 Nabokov's prose reveals the surface of the page as the outer-most literary device containing all other literary devices.
-But, despite its materialist ambitions, formal literary analysis can only gesture towards the object.
+Despite its materialist ambitions, formal literary analysis can only gesture towards the object.
 Technique remains an intra-textual procedure.
 The material affordances of the literary object are not seen as participating in the dynamics of meaning making.
 The book itself recedes from view.
-The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his Soviet colleagues:
+In his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write echoing his Soviet colleagues:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of